1985apps/inline-email/README.md

 **style.php**

-*This files should return a associative array of classnames to css specifications*
+*This file should return a associative array of classnames to css specifications*

     <?
     return [